It was 1983 and Christmas was coming, but Dad’s heart attack came first on December 21st. It was a terrifying wake-up call.

 He fell out of bed at maybe 5:30 or 6am, all tangled up in his sheets.
 We were on Christmas break, just a few days before the 25th.
 I think most of my shopping was already done and I’d even gotten the tree up too.
 I was seventeen.

-So something broke inside my Dad and he fell out of bed early that day.
-Instead of being woken up by his voice saying “come on son, time to get up”, I heard him call out my name, loud and shaking.
-He sounded desperate and I found him laying on the floor wrapped in his sheet, trying to get untangled, telling me to call an ambulance.
-My sister heard us, and we yelled at each other to call 911.
+So maybe something big finally broke inside my Dad and he fell out of bed early that day.
+Instead of being woken up by his voice saying “come on son, time to get up”, I heard him call out my name, loud and shaky.
+He sounded afraid and desperate, and I found him laying on the floor tangled up in his sheet, telling me to call an ambulance.
+My sister heard us, and we freaked out and yelled at each other to call 911.

 The ambulance arrived and two large paramedics carried Dad downstairs in his t-shirt and briefs, and one said “Oof.
-Big boy.”
-He must have been at least 240 pounds and over 6 feet tall.
-The Love men were all so much bigger than me.
-In my shock at seeing him helpless, I still remained proud of his size.
+Big boy!”
+Dad must have been at least 240 pounds and over 6 feet tall.
+All the Love men were much bigger than me.
+In my shock at seeing him so helpless, I was proud of his size.

-Whether agreed or discussed, I don’t know, but my sister stayed behind at the house and I went in the ambulance with Dad.
+Whether agreed or not I don’t know, but my sister stayed behind at the house and I went in the ambulance with Dad.
 His eyes were wide and he was soaked in sweat, and probably frozen stiff in the sub-zero morning air.
-It couldn’t have been 2 degrees outside – probably more like minus 2.
+It couldn’t have been two degrees outside – probably more like minus two.

 In Emergency at Burnaby General, I stayed with him for an hour or more.
 He looked at me with the scaredest face I’d ever seen.
 It was his true self, which perhaps I’d never seen before.
 His face said “I’m scared to hell” but his voice said “I love you son”.
 I tried not to cry and to not let my voice shake, but he saw and knew that I felt the same way he did.
 We held hands the way brothers do, with that underhanded grip that looks like the beginning of an arm wrestle.
 We clenched hands tight and I told him I loved him too.
 He said “I’ll be okay.
 You go home and take care of your sister”, so that’s what I did because I always did what Dad told me to do.
 Right then I didn’t know what else to do.
 I needed him to tell me.

-I left his ER bed and phoned Kim at home, and through her crying and my shaky words, we discussed what Dad had told me, and I said I was coming home.
+I left his ER bed and phoned Kim at home, and through her crying and my shaky words, we discussed what Dad had told me, and I told her I was coming home.

 I don’t remember a Christmas that year.
 I remember drinking with my friends in our livingroom and a lot of awkward fucking silence.
 The townhouse was the same space it had always been, but Dad’s absence was a huge damned elephant.
 That first night, my sister and I each spent the evening at different friends houses, talking and being consoled.
 I went to my friend Jamie’s and drank with his family.
 His mum cried for my sister and me, calling us babies.
 Her slightly drunk but sincere motherliness has always stuck with me.
 Kim and I had each found somewhere to be around friends.